Illinois father surprises family, graduates college alongside daughter

 MACHESNEY PARK, Ill.
-(WTVO) — A local family is celebrating not one–but two graduations.
-One Machesney Park father shared the moment he was able to get the secret off his chest.
+(WTVO) — An Illinois family is celebrating not one but two graduations.

-“It really was like keeping a secret for Christmas it was just four and half years,” said Mike Loven.

 After four long years, Mike Loven was able to finally get his secret off his chest.
 He shared how it all began in the first place.